-Ford 6F50, 6F55 and GM first generation 6T70, 6T75 valve bodies have end plugs at the various clutch regulator valve bores which are susceptible to this wear.
+Valve bodies in Ford and GM listed transmissions have end plugs at the various clutch regulator valve bores which are susceptible to this wear.
 When actuator/solenoid feed pressure is allowed to leak due to plug deterioration, various shift concerns and burnt clutches will result in the affected circuit.
-Wear at the TCC regulator and clutch bypass valve end plugs allows valuable oil loss that leads to driveability concerns.
+Wear at the TCC regulator and clutch bypass valve end plugs allows valuable oil loss that leads to drivability concerns.
 Eliminate leaks and restore hydraulic integrity by installing Sonnax O-ringed end plug kit 124740-02K.

 |1||Pressure Regulator Valve||Pressure Regulator Valve|

 |2||Isolator Valve||Isolator Valve|

 |3||Multiplex Manual Valve||Clutch Select Solenoid Valve #3|

 |4||Multiplex Shift Valve||Clutch Select Solenoid Valve #2|

 |5||Direct Clutch Regulator Valve||3-5 Reverse Clutch Regulator Valve|